4 Ways High-Performance Organizations Retain Their Best Employees

 Empty Bench and Tree

-"It should come as no surprise that high-performance organizations are 3.2x more focused on retaining top talent," says i4cp's The People-Profit Chain™ performance model.
+"It should come as no surprise that high-performance organizations are 3.2x more focused on retaining top talent," says i4cp's The People-Productivity Chain™ performance model.
 How do those top organizations demonstrate their commitment to keeping talented employees onboard?
 Think about it as retention by numbers--i4cp research suggests a four-part process underlies high-performance.

 Provide career opportunities